Neigh: Description

 The neigh is a succession of jerky sounds, first high-pitched, then gradually lower, producing a sort of long "Hiiiihiiiihiii".
 Intensity and pitch can vary considerably.
-It can be so loud that it can be heard by the human ear from a distance of several kilometers, which means that horses, whose hearing is better developed, can hear it from an even greater distance.
+It can be so loud that it can be heard by the human ear from a distance of several kilometres (few miles), which means that horses, whose hearing is better developed, can hear it from an even greater distance.
 When a horse neighs, it opens its mouth, and its jaw and nostrils move.
 Neighing is more frequent in the entire horse than in the mare and gelding, and the timbre of their voices is not as strong.
 From birth, the male has a louder voice than the female.
 By the age of two or two-and-a-half, when puberty sets in, the voice of all horses becomes louder.
 The horse's vocalizations have complex sounds, a wide bandwidth and varied frequencies, making them richer than those of most domestic animals.
 Although the name "neigh" is generally applied to the horse's call, the hinny, a hybrid of stallion and donkey, readily neighs like a horse, while the mule, a hybrid of donkey and mare, is more likely to bray.